yabeda-rb/yabeda-graphql/README.md

     # Then add monitoring system adapter, e.g.:
     # gem 'yabeda-prometheus'

-    # If you're using Railsm don't forget to add plugin for it:
+    # If you're using Rails don't forget to add plugin for it:
     # gem 'yabeda-rails'
     # But if not then you should run `Yabeda.configure!` manually when your app is ready.
     ```